omnixtar/omnixtar.github.io/why/index.md

 *In the era after DeepSeek was launched, there is really no more excuses for NOT asking AI bots deeper questions that White Anglo Saxon Protestants Americans consider blamsphemous and politically incorrect.*

+### Centralised vs. Decentralised

+- 3 paragraphs = 1 section?
+- use section to remind reader change of concept
+- Take keywords from text in next paragraph or section

 They make so much money using centralized architecture.
 We do Decentralised architecture.

 But should you?
 Why not?